Financial Assistance for Education

 Who issue the CDA Credential?

 The Council for Professional Recognition is the grantor of the CDA Credential.
-TECTA assist candidates in the process of attaining their credential through tuition assistance, mentor and advisor support
+TECTA assist candidates in the process of attaining their credential through tuition assistance, mentor and adviser support

 Candidates for CDA assessment must meet the guidelines for submission of materials to the CDA Council.
 The TECTA statewide management office will award assessment fee scholarships, as funds are available, on a quarterly basis to candidates who have completed the three steps outlined above.

 The Tennessee Early Childhood Program Administrator Credential (TECPAC) is a Credential designed to give recognition to early childhood program Administrators and Directors.
 Candidates for the Credential are selected based on their experience and educational background.
 Earning the Credential takes ten months.
 In 2011, the TECPAC program began offering sessions in a hybrid format with a combination of online courses and face-to-face meetings.
 The first session of the Academy is a face-to-face session.
-This session is a workgroup provided to give additional support to the candidates.
-The following Online Academy sessions are provided in this sequence:
+This session is a work group provided to give additional support to the candidates.

 The Online Academy offers the candidates an opportunity to meet with instructors and communicate with each other without leaving the comfort of their homes.
 In addition, the Online Academy cuts back on time away from centers, family childcare, or group homes.